 The best way to answer that tricky interview question

-So what does all this mean for attraction and candidate shortlisting?
+So what does all this mean for attraction and candidate shortlisting & selection?
 Candidates care more now about the way organisations will support them.
 While it appears that things are improving with increasing numbers of job posts and applications, nothing is 100% certain.

 If you’re recruiting and a candidate asks the question: “If I’m the last hired, will I be the first to be let go?”, it’s important to have a response prepared.